01543 241053

 Investigation of the old OS sheets showed the estate of houses was built in the late sixties on what had been an active sand quarry until after WWII.
 The house was either built on sand or material that had been used to fill the sand quarry in the fifties or even sixties.
 It was considered most likely that the water had escape from the drains undermining the rear wall of the property and floor.

 The purchaser sold the property at a £20,0000 loss to a cash purchaser.
 This is an excellent example of why you should have a RICS Homebuyers survey or Building survey and not reply on a mortgage valuation.
+Mortgage valuations can often be done on a desk top or driveby basis which means that the surveyor may not get to see the property or only see it from the road side possibly without even getting out of the car.